1. Home

 When an emergency is extensive, it is common to have overlapping jurisdictions, and different authorities might issue more alerts as the emergency evolves.
 The use of CAP by all alerting authorities to communicate key facts as the emergency unfolds helps to ensure key facts are communicated coherently.
 This applies to private communications among alerting authorities and affiliates, as well as public messaging.

-Another benefit of CAP is that the process of issuing warnings is quicker and easier than some other methods.
+CAP also simplifies the process of issuing warnings is quicker and easier than some other methods.
 Alerting authorities without CAP issue alerts by, for example, making phone calls, sending emails and posting on online media.
 Those activities consume valuable time, distracting from the mission of composing accurate and actionable alerts.
 With CAP, a single message disseminates quickly over multiple alerting methods.
 For reaching people in harm’s way, CAP is the fastest and least error-prone way to disseminate emergency alerts.

 Using the international standardized alerting format – CAP – helps to communication key facts clearly and avoid confusion.
 This is because CAP is a simple but general format for exchanging all-hazard emergency alerts and public warnings over all kinds of information and communications technology (ICT).